OndrejKnebl/TTNv3-LoRaVSB/DS18B20/README.md

 ### Programs
 - Current measured values
 - Averages of measured values
-- Current measured values with low power mode - will be added
+- Current measured values with low power mode
 - Averages of measured values with low power mode - will be added

 ### More information